neu-cs4530-s22/team-project-group-2d/README.md

 ### Opening the Bulletin Board

 When you first enter Covey.Town, your player will spawn into the Bulletin Board activation area.
-Whenever your player is within the Bulletin Board activation area (indicated by the text pop-up over you character that reads `Press space to view the bulletin board`), you can open the Bulletin Board modal by pressing space.
+Whenever your player is within the Bulletin Board activation area (indicated by the text pop-up over your character that reads `Press space to view the bulletin board`), you can open the Bulletin Board modal by pressing space.

 ### Viewing Posts